Frijol/climate-change/GLOSSARY.md

 ## flowgate rights
 like FTRs except attached to a branch in a network instead of just between two adjacent nodes.
 The value is tied not to the price difference between nodes but to the Lagrange multiplier associated with the maximum capacity of the flowgate– so, these rights have value only in congested branches [Kirschen, 198][Kirschen]

+## FLR
+forest landscape restoration: a holistic approach to forest restoration incorporating humans as stakeholders (e.g. pride and/or tourism), an approach proposed by the United Nations Food and Agriculture Organization (FAO) [Hawken, 116][Hawken]

 ## forward contract
 a forward contract specifies for a future transaction: quantity and quality of goods, delivery date, payment amount and type, payment date, and any penalties for failure to uphold the agreement